What is Tamoxifen?

 Tamoxifen was actually the first Selective Estrogen Receptor Molecule ever to be discovered because, before it was tested, it was believed that it would actually encourage osteoporosis.
 Researchers hypothesized that Tamoxifen would inhibit Estrogenic activity in the bone tissue, but found the opposite to be the case.

 On the other hand, in the case of women that take Tamoxifen as a part of breast cancer recovery, are premenopausal, and continue to menstruate, the medication can inhibit bone mineral density.
-This is one reason why Tamoxifen is used most often in post-menopausal women, but many women still benefit from the treatment in spite of this.
+This is one reason why Tamoxifen is used most often in postmenopausal women, but many women still benefit from the treatment despite this.